-- Faster Wireless Networking The DIR-626L provides up to 300Mbps wireless connection with other 802.11n wireless clients.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio.
-The performance of this 802.11n wireless router gives you the freedom of wireless networking at speeds 14x faster than 802.11g. - Compatible with 802.11g Devices The DIR-626L is still fully compatible with the IEEE 802.11g standards, so it can connect with existing 802.11g PCI, USB, and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-626L can pass through VPN sessions.
-It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-626L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-626L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
+- Faster Wireless Networking The DIR-868L can provide up to a full 1750Mbps\ wireless connection with concurrent 801.11ac and 802.11n wireless clients.
+It also operates on both the 2.4 GHz and 5 GHz bands to allow separation of traffic so users can participate in high-bandwidth activities, such as video streaming, online gaming, and real-time audio, without affecting low-priority traffic like email and web surfing. - Cloud Features The DIR-868L support the QRS Mobile app to setup the router using a mobile device.
+It is also mydlink-enabled so you can remotely access and mange your DIR-868L from a mobile device.
+SharePort Mobile can be used to share files, stream videos, view photos, and play music.
+SharePort Plus lets you share a printer. - Compatible with 802.11a/b/g/n Devices The DIR-868L is still fully compatible with the 802.11n, IEEE 802.11g and 802.11a standards, so it can connect with existing 802.11n, 802.11g, 802.11b, and 802.11a wireless devices. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-868L can pass through VPN sessions.
+It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-868L can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-868L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
 Configure your router to your specific settings within minutes.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and 802.11n specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11a, 802.11b, 802.11g, and 802.11n specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.